Good-Ghosting/goodghosting-protocol-v1/README.md

 ## Primary Contracts Overview
 * **[GoodGhosting](https://github.com/Good-Ghosting/goodghosting-smart-contracts/blob/master/contracts/GoodGhosting.sol)** is the game contract where whitelisted players cam join the game, make regular deposits and win, the external pool used for generating interest here is [Aave](https://aave.com/).

-* **[GoodGhostingWhitelisted](https://github.com/Good-Ghosting/goodghosting-smart-contracts/blob/master/contracts/GoodGhostingWhitelisted.sol)** is basically extended by the GoodGhosting and contains all the merkel proof verifying logic, so whenever any player joins the game they are verified based on proof and merkel root inside this contract.
+* **[GoodGhostingWhitelisted](https://github.com/Good-Ghosting/goodghosting-smart-contracts/blob/master/contracts/GoodGhostingWhitelisted.sol)** is basically extended by the GoodGhosting and contains all the merkle proof verifying logic, so whenever any player joins the game they are verified based on proof and merkle root inside this contract.

 * **[GoodGhostingPolygon](https://github.com/Good-Ghosting/goodghosting-smart-contracts/blob/master/contracts/GoodGhosting_Polygon.sol)** is just an extension of the GoodGhosting contract compatible with [Polygon](https://polygon.technology/) to generate extra yield from the ongoing [Aave-Polygon Liquidity mining](https://cryptobriefing.com/polygon-launches-40m-liquidity-mining-program-with-aave/) this contract, when the game ends claims $MATIC rewards, to generate extra yield for the winners.